As many as 48% of domestic violence victims don’t leave, or delay leaving, a violent situation out of concern for a pet.

 The results of this groundbreaking study established that an animal abuser is more often a potential danger to society and more likely to be involved in other crimes.

-The MSPCA has been actively involved in passing legislation that addresses the link; we:
+The MSPCA has been actively involved in passing legislation that addresses the link between animal abuse and human violence.

 - Worked on laws to facilitate the cross-reporting between animal and human services agencies.